 A person’s personality is not exclusive to what they say and whenever you can’t understand their words, you begin to find new ways of getting to know them.

-Of all of the people I watched today, the one I want to bring the most attention to would be my waiter.
+Of all of the people I watched today in Greece, the one I want to bring the most attention to would be my waiter.
 This generous man made my day, while hardly having to say a word to me.
 The language barrier was very evident between us, but it wasn’t so much of a struggle as it was an advantage.
 Not that I wasn’t dying to understand him, but without being able to speak the same language, we had to communicate with actions, which gives you a whole new perspective on the person you are interacting with.
 You get to know their easy smile, the patience that radiates off of them, and what the gestures they make mean.
 Instead of relying on words, you pick up on things you would otherwise pay no attention to.

 As we would try to communicate, we would laugh.
 When he filled up my empty water glass, I said one of the only Greek words I know (thank you) and he smiled happily as if he was just glad to see me trying.
 He never once looked frustrated or annoyed by the two American girls at one of his tables.
 He took to us as if all he wanted to do was help.
 It’s an amazing feeling to communicate with someone without words.